Best Inversion Tables for Back Pain Relief

 - Inconsistent use (2-3 times per week or less)

-- Excessive caution (staying at 20-30 degree angles beyond week 2)
+- Excessive caution (staying at 20-30 degrees beyond week 2)

 - Very short sessions (under 3 minutes)